9 Sights in Pozzuoli, Italy (with Map and Images)

 Sightseeing Tours in Pozzuoli1.
 Chiesa di Santa Maria delle Grazie

-The church of Santa Maria delle Grazie is the oldest parish church in the diocese of Pozzuoli, founded on 15 November 1624 by Bishop Lorenzo Mongiò.
+The church of Santa Maria delle Grazie is the oldest parish in the diocese of Pozzuoli, built on 15 November 1624 by Bishop Lorenzo Mongiò.
 In ancient times it had jurisdiction over a vast territory, which included: Pozzuoli, Agnano, Bacoli, Bagnoli, Licola, Miseno and Monte di Procida.
-Following the creation of other parishes in these areas, the area of competence of Santa Maria delle Grazie today has been reduced to only a part of the city center.
+Following the creation of other parishes in these areas, the area of competence of Santa Maria delle Grazie has now been reduced to only a part of the city center.

 Wikipedia: Chiesa di Santa Maria delle Grazie (Pozzuoli) (IT), Website